 If you again speak, disrupt the class, or do not pay attention when I or others have the floor, I will put a check mark by your name.
-That will be your second strike, and you will receive a blue slip/lunch detention (my choice).
+That will be your second strike, and you will receive a blue slip.